ourlifeloop/marketing/src/cms/training-faqs/is-recurring-maintenance-the-same-as-preventative-maintenance.md

 ---
-question: Is recurring Maintenance the same as preventative maintenance?
+question: Is recurring Maintenance the same as preventative Maintenance?
 answer: "- Yes.
 For example: Change smoke detector batteries."
 isMobile: false
 topics: